Disinfectant riff is latest of many Trump science clashes

 “We’ve seen daily statements that run counter to reality, and science is about physical reality,” Morgan said.
 “Science matters.”

 Both Morgan and Chu said Thursday’s ultraviolet and disinfectant comments could end up hurting people who don’t listen to doctors.
-They pointed to a case in Arizona where a couple misinterpreted Trump’s promotion of malaria drug and wrongly used related chemicals; one of them died.
+They pointed to a case in Arizona where a couple misinterpreted Trump’s promotion of the malaria drug and wrongly used related chemicals; one of them died.
 Friday’s FDA warning was issued because of reports of dangerous side effects and deaths from the use of the malaria drugs in test treatments.

 Gretchen Goldman, research director for the Union of Concerned Scientists’ Center for Science and Democracy, said the actions of Trump and his administration “have ignored science, censored science, manipulated science across agencies.”